AndreasChristensen89/salary_struggle/README.md

 To do list:
 - Include endurance in energy drawn - DONE
 - Include ajax call at the of interview to avoid players refreshing to restart interview
-- Make all items in shop digital so no address is needed
+- Make all items in shop digital so no address is needed - DONE
+- Design more characters
+- Finish final interview
+- Make introduction to game
+- Make ending to game - good + fail
+- Remove grand total and only have total